-Companies that decide to open a representative office in Hong Kong will do so before incorporating any other type of company, as a preliminary step and an opportunity to test the Hong Kong market
+Companies that decide to open a representative office in Hong Kong will do so before incorporating any other type of company, as a preliminary step and an opportunity to test the Hong Kong market.
+In this article, our team outlines the main uses of a representative office, along with other details that are useful for first-time investors in Hong Kong.

-This establishment, also known as a liaison office, cannot perform business or produce income for the mother company but important research activities can be performed from here.
+- This establishment, also known as a liaison office, cannot perform business or produce income for the mother company but important research activities can be performed from its premises;

 The use of a representative office in Hong Kong